 - Roofing contractors can charge around $3 per square foot for a leak project, or $45 – $75 per hour.

 Clogged gutters can cause water to back up beneath your roof, causing leaks and deteriorating the shingles.
 The average cost of gutter cleaning services is $90 per visit, or $0.50 – $1 per linear foot of gutter.
-Expect to the cost to rise $50- $100 per each additional story of the home.
+Expect to the cost to raise $50- $100 per each additional story of the home.

 3. Clean/Replace Your Windows

 Pollen levels in the spring can cover windows in a film of green that can make a home look dingy and lower the amount of natural sunlight coming in.
-Cleaning your windows can help make a much better impression on potential buyers, and if damage is discovered, repairing them will help the home maintain its current value for the sale.
+Cleaning your windows can help make a much better impression on potential buyers, and if the damage is discovered, repairing them will help the home maintain its current value for the sale.

 - The average cost of having windows cleaned inside and out is around $300 to $400